-"Certain civil airports, selected on the basis of their importance to the national air transport system, are therefore officially safeguarded, in order to ensure that their operation and development are not inhibited by buildings, structures, erections or works which infringe protected surfaces, obscure runway approach lights or have the potential to impair the performance of aerodrome navigation aids, radio aids or telecommunication systems; by lighting which has the potential to distract pilots, or by developments which have the potential to increase the number of birds or the bird hazard risk"57
+"Certain civil airports, selected on the basis of their importance to the national air transport system, are therefore officially safeguarded, in order to ensure that their operation and development are not inhibited by buildings, structures, erections or works which infringe protected surfaces, obscure runway approach lights or have the potential to impair the performance of aerodrome navigation aids, radio aids or telecommunication systems; by lighting which has the potential to distract pilots, or by developments which have the potential to increase the number of birds or the bird hazard risk"58

-The Airport works with adjacent local planning authorities to ensure that LJLA is properly safeguarded.
+The Airport works with adjacent local planning authorities to ensure runway extension. that LJLA is properly safeguarded.
 Safeguarded areas for bird hazard extend for a 13 km (8 miles) radius of an airport.
-A 30 km (18.6 miles) radius applies for wind turbine development.
+A 30 km (18.6 miles) The risk posed to hazardous installations in the vicinity of LJLA due to radius applies for wind turbine development.
 LJLA's safeguarding maps include parts of Liverpool, Wirral, Halton, Cheshire West and Chester and Knowsley.
-The Circular identifies the requirement for local planning authorities to consult an airport operator for development that may affect aerodrome safeguarding.
-It identifies at paragraph 28 that development plans should, "include a policy stating that officially safeguarded areas have been established for a particular airport, that certain planning applications will be the subject of consultation with the operator of that aerodrome and that there may be restrictions on the height or detailed design of buildings or on development which might create a bird hazard."
+The Circular identifies the requirement for local relevant Health and Safety Executive criteria. planning authorities to consult an airport operator for development that may affect aerodrome safeguarding.
+It identifies at paragraph 28 Consideration will also be given to the occurrence of damage to that development plans should, "include a policy stating that officially property caused by wake vortex effects of aircraft using LJLA through safeguarded areas have been established for a particular airport, that the Vortex Damage Rectification Scheme. certain planning applications will be the subject of consultation with the operator of that aerodrome and that there may be restrictions on the height or detailed design of buildings or on development which might create a bird hazard."